 What is Biophilic Design?

 Biophilic design is based on the idea that if we bring nature into our homes.
 We will be healthier and connect better with our environment.
 The idea is relevant in our daily life.
 For instance, we travel to tropical locations.
 We spend money to sightsee in national parks and nature preserves.
 We relax on beaches, hike mountains, and explore jungles.
-Also, it can be as easy as adding a few house plants to your living room
+Shinrin yoku is the Japanese word for forest bathing.
+Which means going out in to nature.
+Also, it can be as easy as adding a few house plants to your living room.

 How can You add More Biophilic Elements to your Home